What about data protection?

 What legitimate interests are pursued?

-Camera technology: Cameras are used in the HEAT project for the purposes of scientific research regarding user requirements and optimisation potential.
-Camera technology is additionally used to guarantee passenger safety, to manage safe operations, to prevent and solve criminal offences and for the protection of property.
+As part of the HEAT project, cameras are used to ensure the safety of passengers and those around them, to manage safe operations, to prevent and solve criminal offences and for the protection of property.
 The cameras are located in the vehicle interiors and exteriors.

-The data will not be used for any other purposes (e.g. marketing).
+The data will not be used for any other purpose (e.g. marketing).

 If you revoke your consent (in relation to your registration as a passenger), your data will be erased insofar as it is no longer required for data retention purposes and insofar as its erasure is not precluded by any statutory record retention obligations.
 All other personal data will be erased at the end of the project in 2021.